-Clause Version 21 (PG) the five years (four years in the case of lateral entry) for award of First Class with Distinction. d) Should NOT have been prevented from writing end semester examination due to lack of attendance in any semester. lack of attendance in any semester.
-2 First class a) Should have passed the examination in all the courses of all the eight semesters (6 semesters in the case of Lateral Entry) within Five years (Four years in the case of Lateral Entry). b) One year authorised break of study (if availed of) or prevention from writing the End semester examination due to lack of attendance (if applicable) is included in the duration of five years (four years in the case of lateral entry) for award of First Class. c) Should have secured a CGPA of not less than 7.0 2 First class a) b) Should have passed the examination in all the courses of all the eight semesters (6 semesters in the case of Lateral Entry) within Five years (Four years in the case of Lateral Entry).
-One year authorised break of study (if availed of) or prevention from writing the End semester examination due to lack of attendance (if applicable) is included in the duration of five years (four years in the case of lateral entry) for award of First Class.
-Should have secured a CGPA of not less than 6.5 3 Second class b) All other students (not covered in clauses at S.No.
-1 and 2 under Clause 21) who qualify for the award of the degree (vide clause 20) shall be declared to have 3 Secon d class a) All other students (not covered in clauses at S.No.
-1 and 2 under Clause 21) who qualify for the award of the degree (vide clause 20) shall be declared to have passed the examination in Second Class. passed the examination in Second Class.
+Clause Ve ersion 1.6 (MBA) Version 21 (MBA) end semester examination due to lack of attendance in any semester. end semester examination due to lack of attendance in any semester.
+2 First class a) Should have passed the examination in all the courses of all the eight semesters (6 semesters in the case of Lateral Entry) within Five years (Four years in the case of Lateral Entry). b) One year authorised break of study (if availed of) or prevention from writing the End semester examination due to lack of attendance (if applicable) is included in the duration of five years (four years in the case of lateral entry) for award of First Class. c) Should have secured a CGPA of not less than 7.0 a) Should have passed the examination in all the courses of all the eight semesters (6 semesters in the case of Lateral Entry) within Five years (Four years in the case of Lateral Entry). b) One year authorised break of study (if availed of) or prevention from writing the End semester examination due to lack of attendance (if applicable) is included in the duration of five years (four years in the case of lateral entry) for award of First Class. c) Should have secured a CGPA of not less than 6.5